Lurker00/DX90-firmware/release/README.md

 It is obvious that none of them have any use in DX90.
 Note for the last two items: DX90 has removed Dalvik JVM, so there is no a way to install and run Android apps!

+**Note:** iBasso has incorporated most of this modification into stock firmware starting version 2.1.8.
+The only service they have left (and I removed) is `mediaserver`.
+But they have removed even more!

 ##3.
 CPU is always working at the highest performance

-**Note:** iBasso has incorporated this modification into stock firmware version 2.1.5.

 Changes in the CPU working frequency during audio playback affects the stability of the power source and temperature, probably, also the stability of the sound stream from CPU to DAC.
 So, stable CPU speed also means stable power and temperature of other components: DAC, clock generator, op-amps.
 Stability of the environment parameters of the DAC and clock generator also leads to lower jitter.